Psalmuel01/HyperYield/README.md

 - The vault tracks user shares and share price as staking value accrues.
 - On withdrawal, the vault dispatches XCM to redeem vDOT back to DOT + yield.
 - Users never need to interact with Bifrost directly.

-## Current Prototype Status (Demo-Ready UI)

-This repository currently contains a professional frontend prototype that simulates the complete deposit/withdraw UX in **mock mode** (so the demo works even if XCM precompile integration is not fully wired yet).

-What's mocked today:

-- vDOT value growth using a mocked APY
-- share price and user position accounting
-- "XCM dispatched" + activity feed events

-Where it lives:

-- Vault mock logic: `src/hooks/use-vault.ts`
-- Dashboard / states / components: `src/components/*`, `src/pages/Index.tsx`

-Planned next step:

-- Replace mock mode with real `HyperVault.sol` contract interactions on Polkadot Hub (and wire XCM dispatch to Bifrost through the relevant precompile).

-## User Experience (Deposit -> Yield -> Withdraw)

-### Deposit

-1. User enters an amount in DOT.
-2. Vault calculates shares based on current share price.
-3. Vault "dispatches XCM to Bifrost" to mint vDOT (mocked in this prototype).
-4. UI shows updated position and share count.

-### Withdraw

-1. User chooses shares to redeem.
-2. Vault calculates the DOT owed from share price (principal + accrued value).
-3. Vault "redeems vDOT via XCM from Bifrost" (mocked in this prototype).
-4. UI updates wallet balance and clears/updates the position.

 ## Architecture (Planned)